 Tips On Controlling Mealybugs on Plants

-Peperomia are completely non-toxic, but it’s still a good idea to keep them out of the reach of curious pets and kids, who may damage the plant!
+Peperomia is non-toxic.
+It is still a good idea to keep the plant out of the reach of curious pets and kids who may damage the plant!

 Suggested Peperomia San Marino Uses

-Peperomia is often described as a baby rubber plant.
-In general, they are good choices for dish gardens, shallow planters, pots and hanging baskets.
-San Marino is a very compact plant and does especially well in large terrariums with bright indirect light.
+People often call Peperomias “baby rubber plants.”
+They make great choices for dish gardens, shallow planters, pots, and hanging baskets.
+The compact San Marino is well-suited for large terrariums with bright indirect light.

 Where To Buy San Marino?

 Gabriella Plants is a good online source for unusual indoor plants like Peperomia San Marino.

 - Baby Rubber Plant Care – Peperomia obtusifolia

 - String Of Turtles Care – Peperomia prostrata

 Use this guide to grow and care for a thriving and healthy Peperomia San Marino plant in your home.